DrKeksdieb/rp_lock-in_pid_for_qudi/README.md

 # Red Pitaya Lock-in+PID Application

+## Disclaimer

+1. I don't know what I'm doing.
+2. I just try to make this work.
+3. I'm not responsible for anything this fucks up.
+4. No, I can't help with any problems you are encountering (see point nr.
+1)

 ## Lock-in and PID application for RedPitaya enviroment

 This is an application build for the [Red Pitaya STEMlab 125-14](https://www.redpitaya.com/) board (RP).